“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 2. Think back to the activities you did that made you forget about the passage of time.

 You have probably heard people say, “Time flies when you are having fun!”
-Moments like this are what psychologists call the “flow,” and what spirituals call connecting with the divine.
-Whatever is the case for you, these activities are where your passions are.
+Moments like this are what psychologists call the “flow” and what spirituals call connecting with the divine.
+Whatever your case is, these activities are where your passions lie.

-You are fulfilling your purpose when you are doing something that energizes you rather than something that drains your energy and leaves you feeling exhausted.
-When you are living your purpose, you are not left wondering, “Is it 5:00 yet?”
+You are fulfilling your purpose when you do something that energizes you rather than something that drains your energy and leaves you feeling exhausted.
+When you live your purpose, you are not left wondering, “Is it 5:00 yet?”

 3. Recall what you liked to do when you were a kid.